Data sources

 Public records, cleaned and scored.

-Every property on Retrofit Radar is traceable back to a UK government registry.
+Every property on EPC Hunt is traceable back to a UK government registry.
 We assemble, deduplicate on UPRN and score the lot — so you do not have to.

 Subscribe →How we score